 Will you believe if I tell you there is a 3000-year old pyramid in Rome and that there is a church, whose walls are decorated with skulls and skeletal remains?
 From the Vatican City to the Colosseum, Rome’s tourism needs no introduction.
 While Colosseum, Sistine Chapel, St. Peter’s Basilica and Trevi Fountain to name a few are the obvious places to visit in Rome; there are unusual places which you can add to your itinerary worth exploring.
 In this post, I offer you 10 offbeat places in Rome that you can explore in your next trip.

-As per a survey done last year, Indian tourists have emerged as among the biggest spenders overseas and recently as per World Economic Forum, India has jumped 12 spots in global travel and tourism.
+As per a survey conducted in 2016, Indian tourists have emerged as among the biggest spenders overseas and recently as per World Economic Forum, India has jumped 12 spots in global travel and tourism.
 The total expenditure on outbound travel in India was Rs 75,000 crore in 2013 and is believed to touch Rs 160,500 crore in 2024.
-Indians are more keen on exploring the European destinations than any other countries, when it comes to summer vacation abroad.
+Indians are more keen on exploring the European destinations than any other countries when it comes to summer vacation abroad.
 If you too are planning for a summer holidays say Rome then do visit these 10 offbeat places in Rome even the frequent travelers are unaware of.
 There are some great summer deals going on.
 Check out the flight deals here and save on all your travel expenses with coupons and offers.